splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

   // read in the user input input a string user_input = read_line();

-  // convert it to an integer or double weight_in_kg = to_integer(user_input);
+  // convert it to an integer
+  weight_in_kg = to_integer(user_input);

   // You can now use the number